RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 - Used with microservices architecture.
 - Have a Microservice that is controlling how data / commands flow between microservices.
 It "knows" about the end to end goals
-- Often will be that microservices raise events, the orcestrator listens for them all, and calls specific api endpoints on other microservices to tell them to do something.
+- Often will be that microservices raise events, the orchestrator listens for them all, and calls specific api endpoints on other microservices to tell them to do something.

 #### 1.5.7.2.
 Chorography